 The Cortland General Education Program fulfills all SUNY General Education requirements and includes elements specific to the Cortland degree.
-There are 11 required categories that must be met, and students must complete a minimum of 30 credit hours of SUNY approved course work (categories 1-10).
-Most categories require one course, with the exception of:
+There are 11 required categories that must be met, and students must complete a minimum of 30 credit hours of SUNY approved course work.
+Most categories require one course, with the exception of Foreign Language, where the requirement varies depending upon degree program.